-2166 The @attachTo attribute of an intent or a policySet is an XPath1.0 expression identifying a SCA element 2167 to which the intent or the policySet is attached.
-The XPath applies to the Deployed Composites Infoset 2168 The Deployed Composites Infoset is constructed from all the deployed SCA composite files [SCA-2169 Assembly] in the Domain, with the special characteristics: 2170 The Domain is treated as a special composite, with a blank name - "" 2171 The @attachTo/@ppliesTo XPath expression is evaluated against the Deployed Composite Infoset 2172 following the deployment of a deployment composite.
-Where one composite includes one or more 2173 other composites, it is the including composite which is addressed by the XPath and its contents are the result of preprocessing all of the include elements 2174 2175 Where the intent or policySet is intended to be specific to a particular component, the structuralURI [SCA-Asssembly] of the component is used along with the URIRef() XPath function to attach a 2176 intent/policySet to a specific use of a nested component.
-The XPath expression can make use of the 2177 2178 unique structuralURI to indicate specific use instances, where different intents/policySets need to be 2179 used for those different instances.
-Special case.
-Where the @attachTo attribute of an intent or policySet is absent or is blank, the 2180 2181 intent/policySet cannot be used on its own for external attachment.
-It can be used: 2182 For direct attachment (using a @requires or @policySet attribute on an element or a <requires> or <policySetAttachment/> subelement) 2183 2184 For policySets by reference from another policySet element The SCA runtime MUST raise an error if the @attachTo XPath expression resolves to an SCA cpreperty> 2185 element, or any of its children.
-[POL40002] 2186 2187 The XPath expression for the @attachTo attribute can make use of a series of XPath functions which 2188 enable the expression to easily identify elements with specific characteristics that are not easily 2189 expressed with pure XPath.
-These functions enable: 2190 the identification of elements to which specific intents apply.

-• the targeting of subelements of an interface, including operations and messages.
+2128 2129 The @attachTo attribute of an intent or a policySet is an XPath1.0 expression identifying SCA elements 2130 to which the intent or the policySet is attached.
+The XPath applies to the Deployed Composites Infoset 2131 for the SCA domain.
+2132 The Deployed Composites Infoset is constructed from all the deployed SCA composite files [SCA-Assembly] in the Domain, with the special characteristics: 2133 2134 The Domain is treated as a special composite, with a blank name - "" 2135 The @attachTo/@ppliesTo XPath expression is evaluated against the Deployed Composite Infoset following the deployment of a deployment composite.
+Where one composite includes one or more 2136 2137 other composites, it is the including composite which is addressed by the XPath and its contents are the result of preprocessing all of the include elements 2138 Where the intent or policySet is intended to be specific to a particular component, the structuralURI 2139 [SCA-Asssembly] of the component is used along with the URIRef() XPath function to attach a 2140 2141 intent/policySet to a specific use of a nested component.
+The XPath expression can make use of the 2142 unique structuralURI to indicate specific use instances, where different intents/policySets need to be used for those different instances.
+2143 2144 Special case.
+Where the @attachTo attribute of an intent or policySet is absent or is blank, the intent/policySet cannot be used on its own for external attachment.
+It can be used: 2145 1.
+For direct attachment (using a @requires or @policySet attribute on an element or a <requires> or 2146 2147 <policySetAttachment/> subelement) 2148 For policySets by reference from another policySet element The XPath expression for the @attachTo attribute can make use of a series of XPath functions which 2149 2150 enable the expression to easily identify elements with specific characteristics that are not easily 2151 expressed with pure XPath.
+These functions enable: 2152 the identification of elements to which specific intents apply.
+2153 This permits the attachment of a policySet to be linked to specific intents on the target element - for example, a policySet relating to encryption of messages can be targeted to services and references 2154 2155 which have the confidentiality intent applied.
+2156 the targeting of subelements of an interface, including operations and messages.
+2157 This permits the attachment of a intent/policySet to an individual operation or to an individual 2158 message within an interface, separately from the policies that apply to other operations or messages 2159 in the interface.
+2160 the targeting of a specific use of a component, through its unique structuralURI [SCA-Assembly].
+2161 This permits the attachment of a intent/policySet to a specific use of a component in one context, that 2162 can be different from the policySet(s) that are applied to other uses of the same component.
+Details of the available XPath functions is given in the section "XPath Functions for the @attachTo 2163 2164 Attribute".
+2165